esthertrigo/kloadgen/README.md

 * [StandAlone execution](#standalone-execution)
 * [Special Thanks](#special-thanks)

-## Getting Started
+## General information

 KLoadGen includes eight main components:

-* **Kafka Schema Sampler** : This jmeter java sampler sends messages to kafka, it uses the value and key configuration and generates a data matching that definition.
+* **Kafka Schema Sampler** - This jmeter java sampler sends messages to kafka, it uses the value and key configuration and generates a data matching that definition.

-* **Kafka Consumer Sampler** : This jmeter java sampler reads messages from kafka, it uses the value and key configuration to deserialize read messages.
+* **Kafka Consumer Sampler** - This jmeter java sampler reads messages from kafka, it uses the value and key configuration to deserialize read messages.

-* **Kafka Headers Config** : This jmeter config element generates serialized object messages based on input class and its property configurations.
+* **Kafka Headers Config** - This jmeter config element generates serialized object messages based on input class and its property configurations.

-* **Value Serialized Config** : This jmeter config element generates plain text messages based on input schema template designed.
+* **Value Serialized Config** - This jmeter config element generates plain text messages based on input schema template designed.

-* **Value File Serialized Config** : This jmeter config element allows to upload a value schema file instead to get it from the Schema
+* **Value File Serialized Config** - This jmeter config element allows to upload a value schema file instead to get it from the Schema Registry.
-  Registry.

-* **Value Deserialized Config** : This jmeter config element allows you to define how the value of a message is deserialized.
+* **Value Deserialized Config** - This jmeter config element allows you to define how the value of a message is deserialized.

-* **Value Deserialized Config** : This jmeter config element allows to upload a value schema file to deserialize messages.
+* **Value Deserialized Config** - This jmeter config element allows to upload a value schema file to deserialize messages.

-* **Schema Registry Config** : This jmeter config element allows to configure the connection to a Schema Registry, security access,....
+* **Schema Registry Config** - This jmeter config element allows to configure the connection to a Schema Registry, security access,....

-* **Key Serialized Config** : This jmeter config allows to configure a Key Schema from a Schema Registry
+* **Key Serialized Config** - This jmeter config allows to configure a Key Schema from a Schema Registry

-* **Key File Serialized Config** : This jmeter config allows to upload a key schema file instead to get it from the Schema Registry
+* **Key File Serialized Config** - This jmeter config allows to upload a key schema file instead to get it from the Schema Registry

-* **Key Deserialized Config** : This jmeter config element allows you to define how the key of a message is deserialized.
+* **Key Deserialized Config** - This jmeter config element allows you to define how the key of a message is deserialized.

-* **Key File Deserialized Config** : This jmeter config allows to upload a key schema to deserialize message key.
+* **Key File Deserialized Config** - This jmeter config allows to upload a key schema to deserialize message key.

-* **Key Simple Config** : This jmeter config allows to define a simple basic key to send into de message.
+* **Key Simple Config** - This jmeter config allows to define a simple basic key to send into de message.

 ### Setup